It has never been a better time to go solar!

 What does the federal solar tax credit extension mean for the solar industry?

 The federal ITC was originally established by the Energy Policy Act of 2005 and was set to expire at the end of 2007.
 A series of extensions pushed the expiration date back to the end of 2016, but experts believed that an additional five-year extension would bring the solar industry to its full maturity.
-Thanks to the spending bill that Congress passed in late December 2015 the tax credit is now available to homeowners in some form through 2021.
+With an additional extension signed into law in late December 2020, the tax credit is available to homeowners in some form through 2023.

 Here are the specifics:

-- 2021: Owners of new residential and commercial solar can deduct 22 percent of the cost of the system from their federal taxes.
+- 2023 onwards: Owners of new residential and commercial solar can deduct 22 percent of the cost of the system from their federal taxes.

-- 2022 onwards: Owners of new commercial solar energy systems can deduct 10 percent of the cost of the system from their federal taxes.
-There is no federal tax credit for residential solar energy systems.
+- 2024 onwards: Only new commercial solar energy systems can deduct 10 percent of the cost of the system from their federal taxes.
+As of today, there would be no federal tax credit for residential solar energy systems starting in calendar year 2024 and on.

 - Furthermore, in previous years, owners of new solar energy systems were not allowed to claim the tax credit until their system was operational.
 Now, owners are allowed to claim the tax credit as soon as the construction of the system is complete, as long as it is operational by December 31, 2023.